Cardinal Care Group’s Mission:

-I am thankful for the opportunity of completing many seminary and university classes/lectures.
-These classes focused on social work, professional life coaching, human rights, psychology, social psychology, cognitive science, theology, philosophy, moral relativism, spiritual gifts, mental and behavioral disorders, sexual addiction, betrayal trauma, grief, loss and more.
+I am thankful for the opportunity to have earned various graduate-level social science certificates and certifications from many universities including University of Michigan, Biola University and Johns Hopkins University.
+These classes focused on social work, social psychology, cognitive science, public health, professional life coaching, human rights, theology, philosophy, moral relativism, spiritual gifts, mental disorders and behavioral science, memory, sexual addiction, betrayal trauma, grief and more.

-I also am a researcher and writer of investigative non-fiction.
-If you would like to know more about my certifications, books and writing background, feel free to visit this PAGE.
+I am also an avid researcher and dedicated writer of investigative non-fiction books about social work initiatives.
+If you would like to know more about my education and experience, feel free to visit this PAGE.

 Certified mental health coaches and pastoral counselors differ from licensed therapists.
 Please visit this PAGE for more information on this topic.